raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---
 1. Unpack everything from your kit and make a note of whether your box includes the camera module, a Coral TPU dongle, or a PIR motion sensor.

+- I have received a camera <input type="checkbox">
+- I have received a PIR sensor <input type="checkbox">
+- I have received a Coral dongle <input type="checkbox">
 --- /task ---

 --- collapse ---